Skip to content

-How to Evaluate Any AI Vendor Before You Buy
+AI Vendor Evaluation: 7 Questions Before You Buy

 Solo business owner at a desk reviewing a vendor proposal on a laptop at dusk, warm amber light from a desk lamp, violet and cyan ambient glow from a second screen in the background

-If you’ve sat through an AI demo in the last six months and walked away thinking “that looked impressive but I have no idea if it would actually work for my business” — you’re not being slow.
+If you’ve sat through an AI demo and walked away thinking “that looked impressive, but I have no idea if it would actually work for my business,” you’re not being slow.
 You’re being appropriately skeptical.

 The demo environment is a controlled flight path.
 The vendor controls the inputs, the integrations are pre-built for the presentation, and the AI has usually been hand-tuned to work flawlessly for those exact scenarios.
 What you’re seeing is marketing, not proof.